 Our education programmes are designed to increase the knowledge and skill levels of participants in our programmes.
 It is the responsibility of the attendee to determine whether they have the required level of competence and scope of practice to incorporate their knowledge or technical skill into their clinical practice.

-We are delighted to align our educational and endorsement offerings alongside the National Wound Care Strategy Programme (NWCSP) Core Capabilities Framework.
+We are delighted to align our educational and endorsement offerings alongside the National Wound Care Strategy Programme (NWCSP) Workforce Wound Care Framework.
 We are using this framework tiers (see below) to align the educational content of our programmes, as well as those we endorse.
 We feel this will not only enhance the design and curriculum of our education portfolio but will guide our audience to choose the correct programme for them.

 Education that will provide attendees with a general knowledge and understanding of wound care and the skills which support the provision of that care.
 Target audience for these sessions will include student healthcare practitioners, support workers and clinicians with limited experience in the field of tissue viability and wound care.